 There are many cosmetic procedures that now use lasers.
 Carpal tunnel syndrome (what is that?) can be eased with laser therapy.
 Lasers can remove tattoos, moles, birth marks, and acne scars.
 They can also be used to remove body hair and reduce the look of wrinkles, which is a lot cheaper than going in for a traditional rhinoplasty and face lift.
 They do this by beaming a stream of light targeted to the wavelength of what needs to be destroyed, whether it's a skin pigment or damaged cells, and destroys it by heating it up, which is much less invasive than surgery and more effective than creams.

 As you might expect, using heat to destroy a targeted area does come with some risks.
-Even successful treatments are usually accompanied by pain and swelling that is approximately the same severity of getting a root canal by a dentist in Milton Ontario for example, which will fade with time.
+Even successful treatments are usually accompanied by pain and swelling that is approximately the same severity of getting a root canal by a dentist (Palermo Village Dental) for example, which will fade with time.
 Skin may also darken or lighten temporarily, and the device may cause second degree burns, which can become infected.
 These disfiguring affects are rarely permanent if the treatment is done right, but if mistakes are made permanent scars can result.

 To minimize your risk of complications during the procedure, always choose a practitioner who is licensed, properly trained, and has quality equipment designed specifically for that type of treatment, such as a doctor or chiropractor who has decided to use lasers as a sideline.
 This might mean having to choose a more expensive treatment and claiming the tax credit to make up the difference.
 Remember: choosing the cheapest practitioner means getting the cheapest results, so be careful.
 Check references, do interviews, and ask around before you decide, and make sure there will be follow up care available.